com-lihaoyi/cask/docs/pages/2 - Main Customization.md

 The cask program entrypoint.
 By default just spins up a webserver, but you can override it to do whatever you like before or after the webserver runs.

+## def log

+A logger that gets passed around the application.
+Used for convenient debug logging, as well as logging exceptions either to the terminal or to a centralized exception handler.

 ## def defaultHandler

 Cask is built on top of the [Undertow](http://undertow.io/) web server.
 If you